 CAAM presents innovative, engaging Asian American works on public television through our dynamic documentary programs.
-CAAM’s award-winning public TV programs are seen by millions of viewers a year across the United States, including 47 documentary shows in the last four years and more than 200 films since 1982.
+CAAM’s award-winning public TV programs are seen by over 5 million Americans, including 47 documentary shows in the last four years and more than 200 films since 1982.
 Since launching the groundbreaking Asian American anthology series Silk Screen (1982-1987) on PBS, CAAM has continued to bring timely and relevant works to viewers nationwide.
 CAAM is a member of the National Minority Consortia, designated by the Corporation for Public Broadcasting (CPB) to provide diverse programming to the Public Broadcast Service (PBS).

-CAAM presents CAAMFest (formerly the San Francisco International Asian American Film Festival) every March, the world’s largest showcase for new Asian American and Asian film, food and music programs, annually presenting over 100 works in San Francisco, Berkeley and Oakland.
-CAAMFest San Jose takes place in the fall and celebrates the vitality and creativity of Asian American cultures, communities and the spirit of San Jose and Silicon Valley through the power of film, music and food.
+CAAM presents CAAMFest (formerly the San Francisco International Asian American Film Festival) in May, the world’s largest showcase for new Asian American and Asian film, food and music programs, annually presenting over 100 works in San Francisco and Oakland.
 Since 1982, our film festival has been an important launching point for Asian American independent filmmakers as well as a vital source for new Asian cinema.

 CAAM provides funding and support for provocative and timely Asian American film and media projects from independent producers.
 CAAM awards production and completion funds for projects intended for public television broadcast.
 Since 1990, more than $5 million has been granted to over 150 projects.
 Funding is made possible with support from the Corporation for Public Broadcasting.